Savvy Tips Guru

 Making an Informed Decision: Reflect on Your Strengths and Weaknesses

-In conclusion, choosing between a startup or a big corporation is a significant career decision.
-It’s not just about the size of the company but about how well its culture, work pace, and opportunities align with your strengths and weaknesses.
+Deciding between a startup and a big corporation is a big deal for your career.
+It’s not just about how big the company is, but also about whether its culture, pace of work and opportunities match with what you’re good at and what you like.

 Author